oracle/odpi/doc/src/installation.rst

 1. Download the 11.2 or 12.1 "Basic" or "Basic Light" zip file from `here
    <http://www.oracle.com/technetwork/topics/intel-macsoft-096467.html>`__.
+   Choose either a 64-bit or 32-bit package, matching your application architecture.
+Most applications use 64-bit.

 2. Unzip the package into a single directory that is accessible to your application.
 For example::